redsamg/a-song-a-day/README.md

 # a-song-a-day

 This project is, first and foremost, a Christmas present.
-You'll need a Spotify account, and a Twilio account.
+You'll need a Spotify account, and a Twilio account (links below).

-tl;dr - use this app to send assorted Spotify tracks from any playlist to your friends & fam via SMS
+tl;dr - use this app to send assorted Spotify tracks from any playlist to your friends/family via SMS

 # Problem space: